Aarogyaa Bharat

 Why the Food Pyramid Still Works Today

-You don’t need fancy apps or celebrity diet plans — just a balanced plate guided by the pyramid.
+You don’t need trendy diets or expensive plans—just a balanced plate guided by the pyramid.

 Modern Adjustments to the Pyramid